About Almgren's washing soap

 Almgren's washing soap is the silk factory's own product, specially developed for efficient and gentle washing of silk.
 It is also good for washing other natural materials such as wool, linen and cotton as well as leather and suede.
 The natural materials retain their softness and luster thanks to the soap's cleansing and re-greasing.
 Almgren's washing soap is also very good for sensitive skin.

 The soap is made in Sweden and no preservatives or perfumes are added.
-The palm oil is from Malaysia and rspo-certified.
+The palm oil is from Colombia, organic and RSPO-certified.

 Washing instructions for silk